ourstudio-se/oat-db-rust/README.md

 # OAT-DB Rust: Git-like Combinatorial Database Backend

 A Rust-based backend for a combinatorial database system with **git-like branching**, **typed properties**, and **class-based schemas**.
-Features conditional properties, derived fields, and flexible relationship management with branch-based version control.
+Features conditional properties, derived fields, and flexible relationship management with branch-based version control. **All data modifications are managed through working-commit endpoints** for proper version control and audit trails.

 ## 🌟 Key Features